rmccorm4/Robinhood-Scraper/README.md

 The code is currently messy and mostly copy and pasted from `robinhood_pl.py` but I had to throw together a demo for an event and didn't want to go messing anything up to much at the last minute.

+`gui.py` is currently in progress for having a user interface rather than using the command line.